knhash/knhash.github.io/_posts/2022-05-05-recommender-system-in-prod.md

 ---
 layout: post
-title:  "You want to build a Recommender System in Prod"
+title: You want to build a Recommender System in Prod
 subtitle: "(You haven’t done that before)"
-date:   2022-05-05 21:21:21 +0530
+date: 2022-05-05T21:21:21.000+05:30
-tags: [general]
+tags:
+- general
+- recommendation-systems
 redirect_from:
 - general/recommender-system-in-prod

 ---
 ```
 > be you
 > have participated in kaggle recommender system competitions